-This section presents a new approach for text classification based on TF-IDF and cosine similarity.
-The three phases of the approach are extracting the key words of category(KWC) of labeled texts based on TF-IDF approach, classifying unlabeled text by the relevancy of category and unlabeled text, improving the performance of approach by updating the KWC in the process of classification.
-The overall architecture diagram of the approach is as follow:
+This section presents a new approach to text classification based on TF-IDF and cosine similarity.
+The three phases of the approach are extracting the KWCs of labeled texts based on the TF-IDF approach, classifying unlabeled text by the relevancy of the category and unlabeled text, and improving the performance of the approach by updating the KWC in the process of classification.
+The overall architecture diagram of the approach is as follows:

-There are three phases in the new approach: 1)Training phase; 2)Testing phase;3)Automatic updating phase.
+There are three phases in the new approach: 1) training phase; 2) testing phase; and 3) automatic updating phase.
 Each phase contains some submodules.

-The first phase is training phase.
-The objective of this phase is to get the key words of category(KWC) from labeled texts based on TF-IDF approach.
+The first phase is the training phase.
+The objective of this phase is to get the KWCs from labeled texts based on the TF-IDF approach.
 First, we put the labeled texts for text preprocessing work.
-In this step, We read all the labeled texts in a category, then We remove all the special characters in the text, such as \n,,,(.),. $, %, etc. In this paper, we use the data set is all in English, so we use spaces to split the whole text.
-Then we filter the words by stop-words list.
-Ensure that the remaining words are the key words of the category.
+In this step, we read all the labeled texts in a category.
+Then we remove all the special characters in the text, such as \n,,,(.),. $, %, etc. In this study, the data set is all in English, so we use spaces to split the whole text.
+Then we filter the words in the stop-words list and ensure that the remaining words are the KWCs.
 Then we do the same work on all categories.
-We can get the KWS of every category.
-But under the background of the current big data, there will be a lot of training texts, meanwhile there will be lots of key words in every category.
-So we weighted all keywords through TFIDF method in order to subsequent sorting and screening keywords .
-We will describe the detail method in section 2.4.
+We can get the KWCs of every category, but under the background of big data, there will be a lot of training texts.
+Meanwhile, there will be lots of key words in every category.
+So we weighted all keywords using the TF-IDF method for subsequent sorting and screening of keywords .
+We describe the method in detail in section 2.4.

-Here we algorithms also consider two special classification:
+Here we algorithms also consider two special classifications:

-The first is Noise problem.
-It means there are some wrong labeled text in the training data set.
+The first is the noise problem.
+It means there are some incorrectly labeled texts in the training data set.
 Many classification algorithms are very sensitive to noise.
-This means that if there are some noise in the training set, it will greatly affect the efficiency of classification algorithms.
-Such as SVM.
+This means that if there is some noise in the training set, it will greatly affect the efficiency of the classification algorithms.
 The new classification algorithms have a very strong ability to inhibit noise.
-From algorithm design mechanism, we will extract the keyword of category from a number of known texts.
-Noise text is very little comparing with a lot of testing text, so noise does not affect extracting the KWC.
+From the algorithm design mechanism, we will extract the KWCs from a number of known texts.
+Noise text is very little comparing with a lot of testing text, so noise does not impact the extraction of KWCs.
 Even noise is extracted keyword , the TF-IDF weights of the noise are very small.
-So Noise problem does not affect the classification efficiency.
+Therefore, the noise problem does not affect classification efficiency.

-The second is generic classification problem.
-It means the TFIDF values of each category keyword are not too prominent.
-Many classification algorithms can not deal with such problems, or have a great influence in classification efficiency.
-Such as KNN , Naive Bayes.
+The second problem is the generic classification problem.
+It means the TF-IDF values of each category keyword are not too prominent.
+Many classification algorithms cannot deal with such problems or have a great influence on classification efficiency, such as KNN and Naïve Bayes.
 The new classification algorithms can solve this problem.
-From algorithm design mechanism, we will extract the keyword of category from a number of known texts and sort the KWC to filter Keywords in the section 2.4.So we only care about the value of a specific keyword rankings, rather than weight.
-So Generic classification problem does not affect the classification efficiency
+From the algorithm design mechanism, we will extract the KWCs from a number of known texts and sort the KWCs to filter keywords in section 2.4.
+Therefore, we only care about the value of a specific keyword ranking rather than weight.
+Thus, the generic classification problem does not affect classification efficiency.

 to the TF-IDF values.
 It first reads the root path of training text (step 1 to step 3).
-The directory structure of training set is as follow based on dataset BBC:
+The directory structure of the training set is as follows, based on the BBC dataset:

 Each directory represents a category.
-Then it reads every file, cleans all content and merges all text content (step 4 to step 10).
-Then it calculates the TFIDF of every words (step 11 to step 13) , order the key words in order to subsequent sorting and screening keywords (step 14 to step 16).
+Then it reads every file, cleans all content, and merges all text content (step 4 to step 10).
+Then it calculates the TF-IDF of every word (step 11 to step 13) , places the key words in order for subsequent sorting and screening of keywords (step 14 to step 16).